Detection of Anomalous Network Nodes via Hierarchical Prediction and Extreme Value Theory: Empirical Evaluation

-Table \ref{tab:compareresults} gives the mean and standard deviation in brackets for precision, recall, F-measure and the number of false positives per window for all methods.
-We see that the hierarchical methods BU and MinT give almost identical results.
-Figures \ref{fig:anomalystats} and \ref{fig:anomalystats2} show the boxplots with the data points.
-From both Table \ref{tab:compareresults} and Figures \ref{fig:anomalystats} and \ref{fig:anomalystats2} we see that LightGBM has the highest F-measure followed by TSLM and Zero-inflated models.
+Table \ref{tab:results_mint} summarises the results in terms of mean values for precision, recall and F-measure~\cite{Tharwat_2020}, as well as the number of false positives per window.
+The results show that LightGBM variant has the highest \mbox{F-measure}, followed by the TSLM and ZINB variants.
 The lowest F-measure is achieved by the autoencoder.
-Similarly, LightGBM, ETS and Zero-inflated models have very low false positives per each time window.
-TSLM has a slightly higher number of false positives, but the autoencoder has a much larger number of false positives per window.
-LightGBM has the highest precision of the 5 models, followed by the Zero-inflated model.
-The autoencoder achieves higher recall values compared to ETS and TSLM.
+The \mbox{LightGBM}, ETS and ZINB variants have very low false positives per each time window, which is in contrast to the autoencoder that obtains a much higher number of false positives.
+The~\mbox{LightGBM} variant obtains considerably better precision than the other techniques.
+While the autoencoder achieves the highest recall, it comes at the expense of very low precision.
 A higher recall is expected when many points are identified as belonging to the positive class.
-Even though ETS and TSLM have lower recall values compared to the autoencoder, from Figure \ref{fig:anomalystats} we see that they are still comparable.
-LightGBM has the lowest recall values of the 5 methods.
-Overall, LightGBM performs better than the other methods, while the autoencoder performs the poorest.
-In a way this is to be expected because we take the diversity of nodes into account by using hierarchical forecasting methods and have used anomaly detection methods based on extreme value theory that ensures low false positives.

-Table \ref{tab:anomalyfrequencies} gives the number of anomalous nodes identified by each method per hour.
-We see that the true anomalies occur within only 45 hourly blocks.
-For the remaining 6660 hours, there are no anomalies.
-Furthermore, the maximum number of true anomalous nodes in any given hour is 3.
-All four hierarchical models, ETS, TSLM, LightGBM and the Zero-inflated models do not identify anomalies for a large number of hourly blocks (6448, 6061, 6599 and 6569).
-The autoencoder, on the other hand, has only 81 hourly blocks without a single anomaly, finding anomalies in the other 6624 hourly blocks, compared to 257, 644, 106 and 136 for ETS, TSLM, LightGBM and Zero-inflated models respectively.

-Figure \ref{fig:repeatedanomalies} gives a graphical representation of anomalies over time identified by the 4 forecasting models, reconciled by BU method.
-The horizontal axis denotes the day and the vertical axis lists the anomalous nodes found by each method.
-When a node is found anomalous on a given day, it is shown by a small vertical line.
-The colour of the line depicts the logarithm of absolute residual values as the range of the residual values is large.
-Some nodes such as N133 and N151 appear multiple times with the span of days signifying that these nodes need to be investigated.
-A graphical representation can aid with such decision making when the false positives are low.
-We see that generally ETS+lookout produces a smaller number of anomalous nodes compared to the other 3 methods.
-Furthermore, there are not many anomalies between day 100 to 150.
-In contrast, we see many anomalies between day 200 and 300.
+In general, the results demonstrate the efficacy the proposed approach, with the LightGBM variant obtaining best overall performance.